 Credit Policy: BRAC Bank Limited is managing its Credit Risk through a Board directed and approved Credit Policy in line with the Bangladesh Bank Core Risk Management Guidelines, which outlined robust processes and procedures to ensure the quality of its assets portfolio.
 The Credit Policy also contains the general principles to govern the implementation of detailed lending procedures and risk grading systems of the borrowers.
-And, as such, it specifically addresses the areas as depicted in the graphic.
+And, as such, it specifically addresses the areas of: